sumairzamir/MuayThaiNotesApp/README.md

 - Array functions (map, compactmap, index, mirror)

 # App description
-Make the most of your training sessions.
-Log and track your Muay Thai combinations.
+MuayThaiNotes is a logging app built to help beginners and technicians keep track of combinations, start a workout and improve the effectiveness of their training.

 Make the most of your training as a beginner:
-As a beginner it can be difficult to get your head around the combinations you learn.
-With MuayThaiNotes keep a track of these combinations.
-Make the most of your training rather than spending time thinking about which combinations you did.
+As a beginner it can be difficult to get your head around the combinations you practice.
+With MuayThaiNotes keep a track of these combinations and focus only on your workout.

 Document and push yourself further as technician:
 As an experienced fighter, combinations and flow come easy.
 Use MuayThaiNotes to keep a detailed note of the killer combinations used as part of your intense training.
 Save and share the combinations with your trainees and your peers.